 Drupal Coding Standards, with Mamp, Code Sniffer and Php Storm

 UPD Sept 2017: The following original article should be considered outdated and obsolete, due the preference to be given to the use of Composer over Pear in PHP Code sniffer implementation.
-It is thus adviced to better follow the instructions described here: How to use PHP Code Sniffer in PhpStorm for Drupal development from https://justdrupal.com
+It is thus adviced to better follow the instructions described here: Setting up your system for Drupal coding standards from http://nerdstein.net

 The following passages are a synthesis of the best practices I found on the web (related links mentioned at this bottom).